kostkaczekolady/djconsole/README.md

 # djconsole
-First aplication created on bootcamp Coders Lab.
+First aplication created on bootcamp Coders Lab in React.

-It will be virtual DJ console.
+It will be virtual DJ console, which user can play music, change volume & speed track or add effect.
+I prepare some animation in this music project.
-Now I'm

-Made in React and a Web Audio library (Pizzicato)
+Made with React and a Web Audio library (e.g Pizzicato)

 ## [djconsole demo]
 ...comming soon...